Image of Board

 Have some info to add for this board?
 Edit the source for this page here.

-This is the latest stable release of CircuitPython that will work with the MatrixPortal S3.
+This is the latest development release of CircuitPython that will work with the MatrixPortal S3.

 Features: External Display, Wi-Fi, Bluetooth/BTLE, STEMMA QT/QWIIC, USB-C